Special routes of U.S. Route 98: Mobile truck route

-New Bay Bridge Road passes through historic Africatown, where it has an interchange with the southern terminus of U.S. Route 43, which is also where AL 13 leaves, then drops the "new" from the street name, encroaching on more industrial surroundings as it encounters interchanges with Paper Mill Road and Clint Street before crossing the Cochrane–Africatown USA Bridge onto Blakely Island where the routes curve straight south onto the Old Spanish Trail.
-U.S. Truck Route 98 ends at the eastern portal of the Bankhead Tunnel just north of Exit 27 on Interstate 10, where US 90 and 98 continue onto another concurrency, this time in the same direction over Battleship Parkway.
+New Bay Bridge Road passes through historic Africatown, where it has an interchange with the southern terminus of US 43, which is also where AL 13 leaves, then drops the "new" from the street name, encroaching on more industrial surroundings as it encounters interchanges with Paper Mill Road and Clint Street before crossing the Cochrane–Africatown USA Bridge onto Blakely Island where the routes curve straight south onto the Old Spanish Trail.
+U.S. Truck Route 98 ends at the eastern portal of the Bankhead Tunnel just north of Exit 27 on I-10, where US 90 and 98 continue onto another concurrency, this time in the same direction over Battleship Parkway.

 Pensacola business loop

 U.S. Highway 98 Business is an east–west business route located mostly in downtown Pensacola, Florida.
 It is also known as Garden Street, Alcaniz Street, W.D.
 Childers Plaza and Gregory Street.

 Major intersections

 Panama City business route

 U.S. Highway 98 Business was the original segment of US 98 in Panama City, Florida until U.S. Bypass Route 98 was decommissioned in 1979.
 It currently serves as a business route along the coast of Panama City between St. Andrews and Parker.
 Streets consist of Beck Avenue, West 10th Street, Chestnut Avenue, West 9th Street, Frankford Avenue, Beach Drive, 6th Street, East 5th Street, Boat Race Road, and Pitts Bayou.